Helping your teen deal with graphic content

 If your teen feels particularly troubled by what they have seen, or if they need some help with processing their feelings about it, let them know that they can talk about it with other people they know and trust, and not just with you.
 They may feel comfortable talking about it with other family members or with friends.

-Alternatively, they may prefer a professional support option, such as a counsellor (through Kids Helpline), a peer worker via ReachOut PeerChat (if they’re over 18), or another type of mental health professional.
+Alternatively, they may prefer a professional support option, such as a counsellor (through Kids Helpline), a peer worker via ReachOut PeerChat (if they’re over 16), or another type of mental health professional.

 Don’t forget to take care of yourself

-After looking at or talking about disturbing content with your teen, it’s totally normal for you to feel negatively impacted, too.
+After looking at or talking about disturbing and graphic content with your teen, it’s totally normal for you to feel negatively impacted, too.
 If you’re having a tough time processing it all, try following some of the same advice you’d give your teen, such as setting boundaries and taking time for self-care

 You could also chat about it with someone you trust, such as a good friend or family member, or head over to our Parents Coaching service for one-on-one sessions that are designed to give you clarity and confidence.